majorfidelifunk/mff_blog/README.md

-# getthingsdone
+# ReadMe
-This is my website to remind my to finish my projects!
+I don't know what to write here.
+This is my website and its source code.
+The end.